Published On: Apr 09 2013 04:42:55 PM CDTUpdated On: Apr 12 2016 01:00:00 AM CDT

 1979: The movie "Mad Max," starring a then unknown Mel Gibson, premieres in Australia.
 The movie would go on to a limited run in North America in 1980, earning less than $10 million, but became a big international hit and a cult favorite as the years went on.
 It also spawned a film series, with the sequels "Mad Max 2" in 1981 and "Mad Max Beyond Thunderdome" in 1985.

 1975: Dancer, singer and actress Josephine Baker, who became an international musical and political icon, dies of a cerebral hemorrhage at the age of 68 in Paris, France.
-Born Freda Josephine McDonald in St. Louis, Mo., Baker was the first black woman to star in a major motion picture, 1934's "Zouzou," and the first to integrate an American concert hall.
+Born Freda Josephine McDonald in St. Louis, Missouri, Baker was the first black woman to star in a major motion picture, 1934's "Zouzou," and the first to integrate an American concert hall.
 She also became known for her efforts contributing the American Civil Rights Movement and for assisting the French Resistance during World War II.

 1966: In an eerie recreation of the duo's hit single from two years before, Jan Berry (left) of Jan & Dean crashes his Corvette into a parked truck on Beverly Hills' Whittier Drive, near a stretch of road in Los Angeles known as Dead Man's Curve.
 Berry was in a coma for two months and suffered paralysis and extensive brain damage.
 He required four years of rehabilitation to be able to talk and a full decade in order to perform live again.